Choosing the metal is an important step in the choice of a piece of jewelry because, of course, you don't want to get it wrong.

 -

-Not all models are technically feasible in platinum because they could be deformed too easily, for example our Ariane Pavée, and could be twisted if they are made of platinum or silver.
+Not all models are technically feasible in platinum because they could be deformed too easily, for example our Ariane Pavée, and could be twisted if they are made of platinum.
 Rest assured, however, there is no risk of this happening with gold, which is the hardest precious metal used in jewelry!

 Beyond its strength, platinum is a precious metal that is particularly popular in jewelry because of its colour and durability.